-Using the $f{cutoff} = 200$ Hz signal, we repeated the analysis (fig. 1.3) considering only selected parts of the spectrum.
-We did so for two "low frequency" (0-8Hz, 0-50Hz) and two "high frequency" (192-200Hz, 150-200Hz) intervals.[DH: 8Hz is not in yet.]
+Using the $f{cutoff} = 200 \text{Hz}$ signal, we repeated the analysis for only a part of the spectrum.
+We did so for two "low frequency" (0-8Hz, 0-50Hz) and two "high frequency" (192-200Hz, 150-200Hz) intervals.
 We then compared the results to the results we get from narrowband stimuli, with power only in those frequency bands.
 To keep the power of the signal inside the two intervals the same as in the broadband stimulus, amplitude of the narrowband signals was less than that of the broadband signal.
 For the 8Hz intervals, amplitude (i.e. standard deviation) of the signal was 0.2mV, or a fifth of the amplitude of the broadband signal.
 Because signal power is proportional to the square of the amplitude, this was appropriate for a stimulus with a spectrum 25 times smaller.
 Similarly, for the 50Hz intervals we used a 0.5mV amplitude, or half of that of the broadband stimulus.
 As the square of the amplitude is equal to the integral over the frequency spectrum, for a signal with a quarter of the width we need to half the amplitude to have the same power in the interval defined by the narrowband signals.